ksindi/managers-playbook/README.md

     1. Why did the timeline change?
     1. How confident are you with the new timeline?
 1. Nobody cares for blame or excuses.
 Own mistakes and document corrective actions you will take to mitigate them going forward.

-## Managing sideways

-1. Get buy in by presenting the problem and not the solution.
-    1. "What is the best way for us to do feature X?"
-    1. "I need you to do X and here's how" ⛔️
-1. Ask for timelines to hold your peer accountable on delivery dates.
-1. If you disagree on an approach, document your concerns.
-Having an audit trail improves accountability.
-1. Create project kickoffs and standups to make sure you are aware of the other team's status and priorities.

 ## Announcing change